Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Overview of the Common Practices

 \subsubsection{Annotated Datasets}

 A number of datasets manually annotated for abusive language have been made available, each covering a limited range of harmful behaviours.
-Some of these datasets were released as part of shared tasks that attracted numerous participants \cite{vu2020hsd,basile-etal-2019-semeval,zampieri2019semeval}.
-Data can be collected from a single platform, such as Yahoo! \cite{djuric2015hate}, Wikipedia \cite{wulczyn2017ex}, Facebook \cite{kumar2018benchmarking}, Twitter \cite{waseem2016hateful,davidson2017automated,founta2018large}, or from multiple discussion forums \cite{van2020multi}. \citeA{sigurbergsson2020offensive} demonstrated that although language and user behaviour vary between platforms, sharing information across languages and platforms improves the performance of automatic systems.
+Some of these datasets were released as part of shared tasks that attracted numerous participants \shortcite{vu2020hsd,basile-etal-2019-semeval,zampieri2019semeval}.
+Data can be collected from a single platform, such as Yahoo!\@ \shortcite{djuric2015hate}, Wikipedia \shortcite{wulczyn2017ex}, Facebook \shortcite{kumar2018benchmarking}, Twitter \shortcite{waseem2016hateful,davidson2017automated,founta2018large}, or from multiple discussion forums \shortcite{van2020multi}. \shortciteA{sigurbergsson2020offensive} demonstrated that although language and user behaviour vary between platforms, sharing information across languages and platforms improves the performance of automatic systems.